Bounty hunter: Florida

 In Florida, only a "limited surety agent" licensed by the Florida Department of Financial Services' Bureau of Agent and Agency Licensing may legally apprehend bail fugitives in addition to law enforcement's ability to arrest a fugitive pursuant to a bench warrant.
 According to the Chapter 648 of Florida Statute regarding Bail Bond Agents, "A person may not represent himself or herself to be a bail enforcement agent, bounty hunter, or other similar title in this state."

 Louisiana

 Louisiana requires bounty hunters to wear clothing identifying them as such.

 Nevada

-A Nevada bounty hunter is referred to as a bail enforcement agent or bail enforcement solicitor.
-In order to meet state requirements, the bail agent must complete a minimum 80 hours of training (or a POST certification), and pass the required examinations and obtain a bail enforcement agent license by the Nevada Division of Insurance within nine months of employment.
+A Nevada bounty hunter is referred to as a bail enforcement agent (BEA) or bail enforcement solicitor.
+In order to meet state requirements, the bail agent must complete a minimum 80 hours of training (or a POST certification), and pass the required examinations and obtain a bail enforcement agent (BEA) license by the Nevada Division of Insurance within nine months of employment.
 To acquire such license, one must be at least 21 years old, a United States citizen, have a high school diploma or equivalent, and undergo the required training and pass a state examination.